Feelpe/react-finance-manager/README.md

 # Money management

-A project for money management using React with typescript and stilizing with styled-components.
+A project for money management using React with typescript and stylized with styled-components.

 ## Running the app